bloominstituteoftechnology/web-module-project-redux/README.md

 #### Connecting the Movie reducer
 > *Within the reducers folder is the movieReducers file.
 We have the state already setup it up here with some initial data.
 Let's connect that state to our component.*

-* [ ] 2 **In movieReducer.js, make sure that we are setting our state by default to initialState.** Otherwise your state will not have the original structure it needs to function!
+* [x] 2 **In movieReducer.js, make sure that we are setting our state by default to initialState.** Otherwise your state will not have the original structure it needs to function!

-* [ ] **The MovieList component prints all of our movies to the screen.** Use the connect method here to map the movies state value into props.
+* [x] 3 **The MovieList component prints all of our movies to the screen.** Use the connect method here to map the movies state value into props.
 Replace our static movie variable with that prop.

 * [ ] **The Movie component needs to access our list of movies to function.** Map movies to props here as well.